joryirving/home-ops/README.md

 ## Overview

-This is a monorepository is for my home k3s clusters.
+This is a monorepository is for my home kubernetes clusters.
 I try to adhere to Infrastructure as Code (IaC) and GitOps practices using tools like [Ansible](https://www.ansible.com/), [Terraform](https://www.terraform.io/), [Kubernetes](https://kubernetes.io/), [Flux](https://github.com/fluxcd/flux2), [Renovate](https://github.com/renovatebot/renovate), and [GitHub Actions](https://github.com/features/actions).

 The purpose here is to learn k8s, while practicing Gitops.